 Taking on the call to move in the soon to be established Quezon City were the educator, lawyer, journalist, civil servant, historian, athlete, and politician Conrado Francia Benitez (1889-1971) and his friend, Justice Secretary José Abad Basco Santos (1886-1942), purchased 3 hectares each to build homes for their families in 1929, in the area that was once part of the Hacieda Mandaloyon of the Ortigas family, Municipality of San Juan del Monte.
-Located between Highway 54 and Justice Pedro Tiangco Tuazon Boulevard (P. Tuazon Boulevard for short) and the North–South Circumferential Road (now Epifanio de los Santos Avenue, or EDSA for short), the area is now part of Cubao, with the only home to survive the devastation of World War II is the Benitez ancestral home, now called the “Mira Nila“, and is now declared a National Heritage House that holds walking tours and events.
+The Benitez homes is located between the Justice Pedro Tiangco Tuazon Boulevard (P. Tuazon Boulevard for short, formerly Central Boulevard) and the North–South Circumferential Road (now Epifanio de los Santos Avenue, or EDSA for short) and is the only home to survive the devastation of World War II.
+Now called the “Mira Nila“, and the old home is now declared a National Heritage House that holds walking tours and events.

 Napoleón Isabelo “Billy” Veloso Abueva (1930-2018) studied at the U.P.
 School of Fine Arts, under National Artist, Guillermo Estrella Tolentino (1890-1976), who was then the director of the school.
 Although trained in the classical style of sculpting, Abueva broke from its mold and began experimenting on modernist styles and techniques.
 Soon he became known as and Godfather of Philippine Modern Sculpture.
 Aside from the many historical monuments that are found all over the Philippines, Abueva has also been commissioned to create sculptures around the world.
 In his youth, he was awarded the Ten Outstanding Young Men of the Philippines (TOYM) award; which would herald more awards and distinctions in his life.
 He was proclaimed National Artist for Sculpture in 1976, making him the youngest recipient of this distinction.
 And just like his mentor, Abueva also served as dean of the U.P.
 College of Fine Arts.

-Other schools in the Cubao district are the Cubao Elementary School (established 1946), the Camp General Emilio Aguinaldo High School (established 1946), the Fort Aguinaldo Elementary School (established 1949), the Ponciano Bernardo High School (est. 1967), the PHINMA-Republican College (est. 1948), the Ramon Magsaysay High School (established 1953), the Stella Maris College (established 1955), the Juan Sumulong High School (established 1961), the 15th Avenue Elementary School (established 1963), the E. Rodriguez Sr. Elementary School (established 1968), the Carlos Garcia High School (established in the late 1971), the Roosevelt Memorial High School (established in 1933, opened in Cubao in 1947, relocated to present site in the 1969), the Technological Institute of the Philippines (TUP, established in Manila in 1962, and opened in QC in 1983), the Samson College of Science and Technology (established 1934, moved to Cubao in 1983), the Jesus Christ Saves Global Outreach Christian Academy (established 1996), the Starland International School (established 2001, opened Cubao branch in 2006), the Pail and Shovel Integrated School, and the STI Academic Center.
+Other schools in the Cubao district are the Cubao Elementary School (est. 1946), the Camp General Emilio Aguinaldo High School (est. 1946), the Fort Aguinaldo Elementary School (est. 1949), the Ponciano Bernardo High School (est. 1967), the PHINMA-Republican College (est. 1948), the Ramon Magsaysay High School (est. 1953), the Stella Maris College (est. 1955), the Juan Sumulong High School (est. 1961), the 15th Avenue Elementary School (est. 1963), the E. Rodriguez Sr. Elementary School (est. 1968), the Carlos Garcia High School (est. 1971), the Roosevelt Memorial High School (established in 1933, opened in Cubao in 1947, relocated to present site in the 1969), the Technological Institute of the Philippines (TUP, established in Manila in 1962, and opened in QC in 1983), the Samson College of Science and Technology (established 1934, moved to Cubao in 1983), the Jesus Christ Saves Global Outreach Christian Academy (est. 1996), the Starland International School (established 2001, opened Cubao branch in 2006), the Pail and Shovel Integrated School, and the STI Academic Center.

 Many of the new migrants in the Cubao and New Manila districts area were the Chinese families of Manila, and many were still practicing Buddhists.
 And in 1948, the Poh Chong Temple was erected along Conrado Francia Benitez Street.
 Other points of interest along nearby P. Tuazon Boulevard are the castle of the culinary school, Chocolate Lover, and the PNP’s Camp Panopio Hospital.

-From 1952 to 1955 the industrialist José Amado Araneta (1907-1985), of the Negros Province Spanish-mestizo Araneta-Roxas clan, purchased 35 hectares of land between Calle Quezón (now Aurora Boulevard) and the North–South Circumferential Road (now EDSA), from the American conglomerate, Radio Company of America (RCA) with its six radio transmitter towers, and the Tuason clan, through the matriarch Doña Maria Teresa Eriberta De La Paz Tuason (1867-1951), as mitigated by her nephew Judge Pedro Tiangco Tuason (1884-1961).
+From 1952 to 1955 the industrialist José Amado Araneta (1907-1985), of the Negros Province Spanish-mestizo Araneta-Roxas clan, purchased 35 hectares of land between Calle Quezón (now Aurora Boulevard) and the North–South Circumferential Road (now EDSA), from the American conglomerate the Radio Corporation of America (RCA) with its six radio transmitter towers, and the Tuason clan, through the matriarch Doña Maria Teresa Eriberta De La Paz Tuason (1867-1951), as mitigated by her nephew Judge Pedro Tiangco Tuason (1884-1961).
 Araneta started developing the land into residential and commercial areas, enticing many residents and business from Manila to settle in the area, while Manila was slowing being reconstructed following the devastating bombings of World War II (1938-1945), which left much of Manila flattened.
 The first edifice constructed by Araneta was the family mansion along P. Tuazon Boulevard and North–South Circumferential Road (now known as Epifanio de los Santos Avenue).